Up (Peter Gabriel album): Formats and release

 The album cover features five water drops in a diagonal line, over a blurred background of Gabriel's face.
 Each drop contains a refracted image of Gabriel.
 Similar to Us, the album cover does not include any text.
 Up used specially commissioned photographs representing each song in the liner notes.
-The album was made available in stereo on CD & vinyl while Surround Sound versions are encoded in Super Audio CD, and DTS DVD-A.
+The album was made available in stereo on CD and vinyl, while surround sound versions are encoded in Super Audio CD, and DTS DVD-A. Additionally, the album was released for download in 5.1 surround sound encoded in Windows Media Audio 9, marking the first time an album was sold online in a multichannel digital format.

 Some promotional CDs were distributed to the media prior to the release of Up.
 "Burn You Up, Burn You Down" was included on these copies and planned for inclusion on Up before Gabriel withdrew it from the track listing over his belief that it did not "come from the same family as the rest of the songs on the album."

-To promote the album, Gabriel performed a live session at Real World Studios on 13 September 2002, which was filmed for a 12 October broadcast on BBC Radio 2.
-Over 50 individuals, including members of European television crews and record label executives were among the 50 people who were present at Real World Studios for the performance, where Gabriel and his backing band played several tracks from the album, including "Darkness", "Growing Up", "More Than This", and "The Barry Williams Show".
+To promote Up, "The Barry Williams Show" was serviced to radio stations in August as the album's lead single.
+Gabriel held a performance at Virgin Germany's 20th anniversary on 31 August 2002.
+The following month, market promo visits were conducted in that country along with France, Italy, and Spain.
+He also performed a live session at Real World Studios on 13 September 2002, which was filmed for a 12 October broadcast on BBC Radio 2.
+Over 50 individuals, including members of European television crews and record label executives were among the people present at Real World Studios for the performance, where Gabriel and his backing band played several tracks from the album, including "Darkness", "Growing Up", "More Than This", and "The Barry Williams Show".
 Gabriel commented that the performance was "a brave idea" and that the set could have benefited from additional preparation and rehearsals.
 The album was released on 23 September 2002 by Geffen Records in North America and Real World/Virgin Records in Europe.

+Gabriel reflected on the album in an 2007 interview with Uncut, where he called it a "darker album" that bore some similarities with his third and fourth solo albums, adding that "it didn't do very well, but I felt it had some of my best work."